 Patients are permitted to shower and wash their hair the day after earlobe repair.
 However, they should be careful and avoid scrubbing the surgical area.
 A gentle shampoo like Johnson & Johnson baby shampoo should be used for at least a week after surgery to prevent irritation.

-There are very few nerves in the earlobes, making this surgery relatively low pain.
+There are very few nerves in the earlobes, making this surgery relatively low in pain.
 Local anesthesia is used during the procedure itself to ensure patient comfort.

 Extensive time in the sun may cause pigmentation of incision lines.
 Therefore, we recommend staying away from sun exposure for at least a week after surgery.